 Unfortunately we can’t really prescribe a best Git workflow.
 There are definitely better workflows out there, but you should do what works for you, and when you join a project explicitly ask what their workflow is so you can stay on the same page as your peers.

 While Git is distributed it can be made more centralized by pushing and pulling with a common remote repository.
 Tools for centralizing Git include:

 - Open Source, free to run, feature rich.

 - Very popular.
 Not Open Source but free for Open Source projects.

 - Also popular, similar to Github, unlimited free private and public repositories.

 - Bare-bones.
-Fewer feature than the previous three.
-Open Source, useful for learning the nitty-gritty Git really works.
+Fewer features than the previous three.
+Open Source, useful for learning the nitty-gritty on how Git really works.

 Each of these services is either free to use, or Open Source (so you can setup and run it yourself).